valeoai/SP4ASC/README.md

 This can be avoided by making a copy of `configs/cnn6_small_dropout_2_specAugment_128_2_16_2_mixup_2.py` and editing the field `-out_dir` in the copied file, and using this new file after the argument `--config`.*

-3. The script to train  the model trained with focal loss will be made available.
+3. The pre-trained model with focal loss will be made available.

 ### Using sp4asc model